 FedCSIS Conference Series Timeline

 The first event that the history of FedCSIS conference series can be traced to, took place in 2005.
 It was the Scientific Session organized within the scope of the 2005 Autumn Meeting of the Polish Information Processing Society (PIPS).

 In 2006, the first event under the name International Multiconference on Computer Science and Information Systems (IMCSIT) took place.
 It was co-located with the 2006 Autumn Meeting of the Polish Information Processing Society.
 The IMCSIT multiconference was co-located with the Autumn Meetings of PIPS till 2010, when IMCSIT became an independent event under the new name (FedCSIS) and with a somewhat modified formula.

 2007: data loss

 In 2007 computers holding data related to the 2005 and 2006 events have been sabotaged by hackers and the web sites for the two events have been lost.
 What remained intact, were the 2005 and 2006 proceedings, which can be found in conference archive.

 2009: IFAC Workshop

 In 2009, within the scope of the IMCSIT conference, the 30th IFAC Workshop on Real-Time Programming was organized.
-It resulted in independent proceedings volume, which can be found here.
+It resulted in an independent proceedings volume.

 2011: FedCSIS is born